 No matter how smooth the current is, if it isn’t powerful enough it will still be frustrating to swim in.

-Hydropool swim spas create a current that is capable of reaching speeds of up to 10km/h.
+Hydropool swim spas (Swimming pools) create a current that is capable of reaching speeds of up to 10km/h.
 Endless Pools and Endless swim spas, on the other hand, are only capable of creating a current of around 6.5 km/h.
 For beginner swimmers this isn’t an issue, however intermediate to advanced swimmers will likely find this lack of power frustrating.

 Verdict: Hydropool swim spas create a much stronger swim current than Endless Pools and Endless swim spas.
 Intermediate or advanced swimmers are therefore be much better off with a Hydropool.

 One of the most important components of a swim current system is the controllability of the swim current’s speed.
 High powered swim currents are great but if you can’t turn down that power most swimmers won’t be able to keep up.

 Both Hydropool and Endless Pools provide controls near the swim current that allow you to easily increase and decrease the speed of the swim current, allowing for swimmers of all abilities to find a comfortable swimming speed.

 Hydropool swim spas has recently taken this one step further with their AquaPro Controls and WaterWatch.
 AquaPro not only lets you set a consistent speed, it is also the first swim spa control that has preset interval training programs that automatically change the speed of the current to give you a better workout.
 Their new WatchWatch also helps you maintain a consistent heart rate by vibrating when you fall out of your target range; letting you know when you have to speed up or slow down.